 When I first read through this recipe as part of the online baking group, Tuesdays with Dorie, I immediately fell in love.

 In.
 Love, I tell you.
 In love.

-And so the years passed (all six of them).
+And then the years passed (all six of them).
 Being a savory, soup-lovin’ girl, I don’t have much of a sweet tooth, but, of all the dessert recipes on this blog, this is the sweet treat that I return to again and again.

 Perhaps it has to do a little bit with my Hungarian heritage, lol, but mostly it’s the utterly cool technique of grating the shortbread dough, which creates an impossibly tender and fluffy cookie bar, while still retaining the wonderfully sandy texture that is the hallmark of really good shortbread.